 CEO and Co-Founder

 Kraettli L. Epperson is CEO and co-founder of Vigilant Aerospace Systems, Inc. He has a 20-year career as a technology company executive and founder, advisor and investor.
 Mr. Epperson focuses on identifying and developing disruptive technology companies that have a positive, world-changing impact and that facilitate greater openness and access to information and opportunity.
-Previously, he was a software developer and software architect and has deep expertise in software project management, data systems design and management and geospatial systems.
-He has founded, co-founded or advised 25 technology companies including as co-founder and Chief Technology Officer of Questia Media which raised $160 MM in venture capital to build the world’s largest online academic digital library for high school and college students.
-The company was acquired by Gale Publishing in 2010.
+He began his career as a software developer and architect and has expertise in software project management, data systems design and geospatial systems.
+He has founded, co-founded or advised 25 technology companies including as co-founder and Chief Technology Officer of Questia Media which built the world’s largest online academic digital library for high school and college students and was acquired by Gale Publishing in 2010.
 He was also the co-founder, inventor, patent holder and chairman of HyperAlert, a leading voice response and crisis communications system serving 5 of the top 20 transit agencies in the US.
-He is also the co-founder and chairman of R7 Solutions, which currently provides the software, systems and data to manage all land and right-of-way data for Houston METRO’s $1Bn regional commuter rail expansion.
-He created and served as an adjunct professor for Rice University’s first undergraduate course in entrepreneurship and in 2013 he co-founded and managed a venture accelerator that in 24 months launched 11 startups, 5 of which acquired funding on multi-million dollar valuations.
+He is also the co-founder and chairman of R7 Solutions, which provided the software and systems to manage the land and right-of-way data for Houston METRO’s $1Bn regional rail expansion.
+As an investment fund manager, in 2013 he co-founded and managed a venture accelerator that in 24 months launched 11 startups, 5 of which acquired funding on multi-million-dollar valuations.
+He also created and served as an adjunct professor of Rice University’s first undergraduate program in entrepreneurship.

 Administrative and Marketing Assistant

-Andrea Jones, our Administrative and Marketing Assistant, has been working with technology startups and entrepreneurship groups since 2013.
+Andrea Jones, Administrative and Marketing Assistant of Vigilant Aerospace Systems, has been working with technology startups and entrepreneurship groups since 2013.
 Andrea graduated Magna Cum Laude from the University of Science and Arts of Oklahoma with B.A. in English.
 She has received recognition for statewide honors as an Oklahoma EPSCoR Research finalist and Brad Henry Scholar.
 Andrea is active in the Oklahoma tech community and regularly attends community meetings for Oklahoma City Game Developers and Women in Technology.

 Board Chairman and Co-Founder